-In this part you can read about what rights all children in Sweden have and what support you have the right to as an unaccompanied minor.
+In this part you can read about what rights all children in Sweden have and what support you have the right to when you apply for asylum without your parents.
 You can read about some of the authorities and people who are responsible for you being given the security that you have the right to, and you can read a lot about your right to housing, school education, financial support and healthcare.

 The dividing line between being a child and an adult can differ from country to country.
 In Sweden you are a child until you turn 18 years of age.
 All children in Sweden have the same rights.

-Sweden applies the UN Convention on the Rights of the Child (CRC).
+The UN Convention on the Rights of the Child, the so-called Convention on the Rights of the Child, is a law in Sweden.
 It says what rights all children must have.
 Some of the most important rules in this Convention are that

 - all children have the right to life and development